Deep Neural Networks with Koopman Operators for Modeling and Control of Autonomous Vehicles: Introduction

-\begin{itemize} \item A EDMD-based deep learning framework (Deep EDMD) is proposed for identifying an integrated vehicle dynamical model in both longitudinal and lateral directions.
+1) An EDMD-based deep learning approach (Deep EDMD) is proposed for identifying an integrated vehicle dynamical model in both longitudinal and lateral directions.
 Different from other machine learning-based approaches, deep neural networks play the role of learning feature representations for EDMD in the framework of the Koopman operator.
-Also, the deep learning network is utilized for automatically learning suitable observable functions, which is in contrast to that being manually selected in~\cite{cibulka2019data}.
-The resulting model is a linear global model in the lifted space with a static nonlinear mapping from the original state space.
+Also, the deep learning network is utilized for automatically learning suitable observable basis functions, which is in contrast to that being manually selected or based on prior model information as in~\cite{cibulka2019data}.
+The resulting model is a linear global model in the lifted space with a nonlinear mapping from the original state space.

-\item A linear MPC with the learned model using Deep EDMD is proposed (called DE-MPC) for time-varying reference tracking.
-In DE-MPC, the linear part of the model is used as the predictor in the prediction horizon of the MPC, while the nonlinear mapping function is used for resetting the initial lifted state at each time instant with the real one. \end{itemize} The simulation studies in a high-fidelity CarSim environment are performed for modeling validation.
-The results show that the proposed Deep EDMD method outperforms EDMD, multi-layer perception (MLP), and extreme learning machine-based EDMD (ELM-EDMD) (designed using the ELM described in \cite{huang2006extreme}) algorithms in respect of modeling performance.
-Also, the linear model predictive controller with Deep EDMD can realize satisfactory reference tracking performance and satisfy real-time implementation requirements.
+2) A novel model predictive controller was designed with the learned model using Deep EDMD (called DE-MPC) for time-varying reference tracking of autonomous vehicles.
+In DE-MPC, the linear part of the model is used as the predictor in the prediction horizon of the MPC, while the nonlinear mapping function is used for resetting the initial lifted state at each time instant with the real state.